SylviaOne/Repo-hub/README.md

-## You can't trust a ladder.
-It will always let you down
+## What's a ninja's favorite type of shoes?
+Sneakers!